Dred Scott: Abolitionist aid to Scott's case

-Post-case freedom
+Freedom

 Following the ruling, the Chaffees deeded the Scott family to Republican Congressman Taylor Blow, who manumitted them on May 26, 1857.
 Scott worked as a porter in a St. Louis hotel, but his freedom was short-lived; he died from tuberculosis in September 1858.
 He was survived by his wife and his two daughters.

 Scott was originally interred in Wesleyan Cemetery in St. Louis.
 When this cemetery was closed nine years later, Taylor Blow transferred Scott's coffin to an unmarked plot in the nearby Catholic Calvary Cemetery, St. Louis, which permitted burial of non-Catholic slaves by Catholic owners.
-Some of Scott's family members, however, have claimed that he was in fact a Catholic.
+Some of Scott's family members have claimed that he was a Catholic.
 A local tradition later developed of placing Lincoln pennies on top of Scott's gravestone for good luck.

-Harriet Scott was buried in Greenwood Cemetery in Hillsdale, Missouri.
-She outlived her husband by 18 years, dying on June 17, 1876.
+Harriet Scott outlived her husband by eighteen years, dying on June 17, 1876 and was buried in Greenwood Cemetery in Hillsdale, Missouri.
 Their daughter, Eliza, married and had two sons.
-Her sister Lizzie never married but, following her sister's early death, helped raise her nephews.
-One of Eliza's sons died young, but the other married and has descendants, some of whom still live in St. Louis as of 2017.
+Their other daughter, Lizzie, never married but, following Eliza's early death, helped raise her nephews.
+One of Eliza's sons died young, but the other married and has descendants, some of whom still live in St. Louis as of 2023, including Lynne M. Jackson, Scott's great-great-granddaughter, who led the successful effort to install a new towering memorial at Dred Scott's grave at Calvary Cemetery on September 30, 2023.

 Prelude to Emancipation Proclamation

-The newspaper coverage of the court ruling and the 10-year legal battle raised awareness of slavery in non-slave states.
+The newspaper coverage of the court ruling, and the 10-year legal battle raised awareness of slavery in non-slave states.
 The arguments for freedom were later used by U.S. President Abraham Lincoln.
-The words of the decision built popular opinion and voter sentiment for his Emancipation Proclamation and the three constitutional amendments ratified shortly after the Civil War: the Thirteenth, Fourteenth and Fifteenth amendments, abolishing slavery, granting former slaves citizenship, and conferring citizenship to anyone born in the United States and "subject to the jurisdiction thereof" (excluding those subject to a foreign power such as children of foreign ambassadors).
+The words of the decision built popular opinion and voter sentiment for his Emancipation Proclamation and the three constitutional amendments ratified shortly after the Civil War: The Thirteenth, Fourteenth and Fifteenth amendments, abolishing slavery, granting former slaves' citizenship, and conferring citizenship to anyone born in the United States and "subject to the jurisdiction thereof" (excluding subjects to a foreign power such as children of foreign ambassadors).